Monasterio Santa Catalina

 Arequipa’s famous convent

 Visiting the Monasterio Santa Catalina is an absolute must, even if you’re not into church history or architecture.
-It was part of a not-a-secret rebellion that Spanish-born women waged during the 1600s and 1700s.
-Inside the convent, they could vote, own property and generally be quite independent.
+It was founded in 1579 and part of a not-a-secret rebellion that Peruvian-born women of wealthy Spanish families waged during the 1600s and 1700s.